The author is a student of ancient and modern European history.

-The Greeks were the first to record experiments with large scale democracy.
-In Thucydide‘s The Peloponnesian War, we consistently find examples of the warring Athenians and Spartans utilizing political infighting to capture city-states when siege warfare failed.
+The Greeks were the first to record experiments with large-scale democracy.
+In Thucydides' History of the Peloponnesian War, we consistently find examples of the warring Athenians and Spartans utilizing political infighting to capture city-states when siege warfare failed.
 This early period of history saw methods of defensive war surpass offensive methodology, and so generals were either forced to starve a city out, or get an inside faction to betray their own people, often into massacres, enslavement, or other depredations of war.
-By the end of the worlds earliest “Great War” we would see free Greeks allying with Persian dictators to ensure the success of their own faction against the whole of freedom.
+By the end of the world's earliest "Great War," we would see free Greeks allying with Persian dictators to ensure the success of their own faction against the whole of freedom.

 This process continued through the ages, with examples all across Europe.
 The English Civil War saw the rise of Cromwell’s Roundheads, the dissolution of the Kalmar Union by the Swedish House of Vasa, and Napoleon coopting the French Revolution are all examples of factions breaking apart established systems to establish political dominance.

 James Madison, philosopher and president, laid out an energetic attack on factionalism in the Federalist Papers no. 10.
 Madison argues that the federal system acts to break apart the greatest dangers of factionalism while leaving the greatest amount of liberty to the people to assemble as they wish.

 In Madison’s view, both the majority and minority can cause great harm to the national body with factionalism if their opportunities to do so are not curbed.
 From the enactment of laws to seize property and devalue currency to suppressing the rights of others, factions, being drawn from collections of people with similar ideals, inherently seek to maintain control of their own interests.